MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/PlatyPS/New-ExternalHelp.md

 ### -ErrorLogFile

-The path where this cmdlet will save formatted results log file.
+The path where this cmdlet saves formatted results log file.

-The path must include the location and name of the folder and file name with the json extension.
+The path must include the location and name of the folder and filename with the json extension.
 The JSON object contains three properties: **Message**, **FilePath**, and **Severity** (Warning or Error).